Privacy Policy

 Purpose

-Endeavour Foundation Limited and its subsidiary organisations (Endeavour Foundation) is committed to providing quality services and supports to the people who access our services, to our employees and to our supporters.
+Endeavour Foundation, including Community Solutions Group (Endeavour Foundation), is committed to providing quality services and supports to the people who access our services, to our employees and to our supporters.
 This policy outlines how we collect, use, protect and share personal information for that purpose.

-Endeavour Foundation has obligations under the Privacy Act 1988 (Cth), and our privacy framework is based on the Australian Privacy Principles (APPs).
+Endeavour Foundation has obligations under the Privacy Act 1988 (Cth), and various state and territory legislation.
+Our privacy framework is based on the Australian Privacy Principles (APPs).
 The APPs govern the way in which we collect, use, protect and share personal and sensitive information.
-We also have obligations under state and territory legislation.

 A copy of the APPs may be obtained from the website of the Office of the Australian Information Commissioner at www.oaic.gov.au.